Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 How it Works

-Before we can understand just what L-theanine does to the mind and body, we first have to take a brief neuroscience lesson.
+Before we can understand just what L-theanine does, we first have to take a brief neuroscience lesson.

 Within the brain are compounds called neurotransmitters, which act as “chemical messengers.”
-They ensure that neurons can communicate with each other and other parts of the body, like nerve cells.
+They ensure that neurons may communicate with each other and other parts of the body, like nerve cells.

 There are two specific neurotransmitters that are relevant when it comes to L-theanine: